ER WAIT

 Diagnosis and treatment may include a combination of medication, lifestyle changes, endoscopic therapies, and, when appropriate, surgical procedures.

 Based on the results of the diagnostic testing, GERD can be treated a number of ways.
+These include:

 TIF is a minimally invasive treatment for GERD.
 The TIF procedure is performed from inside the patient’s stomach without incisions.
-The TIF procedure repairs the anti-reflux barrier by reducing a paraesophageal hernia (≤2cm) and creating a valve 2-4 cm in length and greater than 270-degree circumferential wrap.
+The TIF procedure repairs the anti-reflux barrier by reducing a paraoesophageal hernia (≤2cm) and creating a valve 2-4 cm in length and greater than 270-degree circumferential wrap.

 Advantages: